haydenc102502/one-stop-shop/README.md

 ## Introduction

-One Stop Shop is an all-in-one mobile application for RIT students, faculty, and course assistants to manage course schedules, assignments, deadlines, grades, and announcements in one place.
-It aims to integrate the functionalities of MyCourses and other tools into a single, convenient application to enhance productivity and reduce the need for external applications.
+One Stop Shop is an all-in-one mobile application designed to streamline the academic experience for RIT students, faculty, and course assistants.
+By consolidating course schedules, assignments, deadlines, grades, and announcements into a single, user-friendly platform, it eliminates the hassle of juggling multiple apps and websites.

+Built with React Native for cross-platform compatibility, One Stop Shop integrates the functionalities of MyCourses, and other essential tools, enhancing productivity and ensuring that important academic information is always at your fingertips.

 ## Table of Contents